linguistcrg/linguistcrg.github.io/experience.md

 *May 2021 – May 2022*
 - Analyzed phonetic features of the Asian American community in Boston with Praat.
 - **Achieved:** Identified significant phonetic patterns that contributed to two research papers: [Chang & Fraser (2023)](https://doi.org/10.3765/plsa.v8i1.5558), and [Chang & Dione (2022)](https://doi.org/10.1121/2.0001669).

+## Projects

+### SafePath
+**Community-driven urban pathfinding app**
+*Python, SQL, Streamlit*
+*Jun.
+2024*
+- Developed a full-stack web application designed to enhance personal safety for women in Amsterdam by providing safer, community-reviewed walking routes.
+- Used Streamlit to create the application and DuckDB for storing and querying safety data in SQL format.
+- App developed for The DuckDB Challenge at Hack4her 2024.

+### CHIP Modular System
+**Healthcare knowledge-graph LLM agent**
+*Python, Docker*
+*May 2024 – Jun.
+2024*
+- Implemented the Response Generator module in the CHIP system for lifestyle support in Type 2 Diabetes cases.
+- Used Docker Compose to ensure compatibility with CHIP’s dockerised microservice architecture and integration with upstream reasoning modules.
+- Collaborated with researchers from The Hybrid Intelligence Centre.